New Pup - New Home

 Health check: Whilst carrying out your daily grooming you may take the opportunity to check your pup from head to toe, including nails and teeth, so that you will pick up anything which might need attention at the earliest stage.
 Preparing your pup for a mouth and foot inspection is something you should establish from the start – this will make life so much easier for your vet and your groomer.

 Nails - With regular road work the nails should be worn naturally and kept trim but it is not uncommon for the nails to require trimming and this may be carried out by your Vet or Veterinary Nurse, if you are unable to this yourself.
-Do not forget the dew claws.
+Do not forget the dew claws, which are found on the inside of the foreleg above the foot; these claws must be checked regularly and kept short, since they have no contact with the ground and will just continue growing if not trimmed.

 Teeth – making sure your dogs’ teeth and gums are clean and healthy is extremely important ; regular cleaning should form part of his grooming routine.
-In an extreme case, gum infection caused by a build up of plaque on the teeth can result in septicaemia with serious consequences.
+In an extreme case, gum infection caused by a build up of plaque on the teeth can result in loss of teeth, septicaemia or other serious consequences.

 Socialisation is probably the most important part of early puppy development.
 Your pups’ early experiences are critical in forming a well adjusted adult dog.
 Your pup has spent the first weeks of his life within the home environment and will have been introduced to general household noise and comings and goings.
 As he grows he will need to become aware of the wider social aspects of living as a member of your family.